ItsMeSamey/zig_fuzzy/README.md

     std.debug.print("Sorted: {s}\n", .{candidates_slice});

     // 2.
 Or use Sorter.sortOptions.
 Here, we only care about elements with similarity >= 0.3.
-    //    Same threashold value may result in different results for different algorithms. const sorted_count = try Sorter.sortOptions(target, candidates_slice, allocator, .{
+    //    Same threshold value may result in different results for different algorithms. const sorted_count = try Sorter.sortOptions(target, candidates_slice, allocator, .{
         .threshold = 0.6,
         .target_len = .{